Fluid Attacks' Attack Surface Manager (ASM)

 - Top vulnerabilities

-In Organizations Analytics, you have the data of all your groups.
-But if you want analytics for a subset, you can use portfolios (Here we employ the same charts and indicators).
+In the Analytics subsection, you have the data of all your groups.
+But if you want analytics for only a subset, you can go to the Portfolios subsection (we employ the same charts and indicators).

-Please check the tags in the Scope section for more information.
+Please check the tags in Scope for more information.